What is Lunelle?

 - First, it prevents eggs from being released from the ovaries.

 - Third, it changes the lining of the uterus preventing implantation.
-Ethical Consideration.
+This third method creates some ethical concerns you may want to consider.

 How do you use Lunelle?

-Lunelle is obtained from your healthcare provider each month, every 28 to 30 days.
+Lunelle is obtained from your healthcare provider every 28 to 30 days.
 Your healthcare provider will inject the synthetic hormones in the upper arm or in the buttocks.
 The initial injection is given within the first five days of your menstrual bleeding.
+Again, it is no longer available in the United States.

 How effective is Lunelle?

 Lunelle has a failure rate of less than 1% when it is used correctly and consistently.
-When used correctly only 1 in 1,000 women will get pregnant.
-You should take a pregnancy test if you are experiencing any pregnancy symptoms.
+When used correctly, only 1 in 1,000 women will get pregnant.
+You should take a pregnancy test if you are experiencing pregnancy symptoms.

 What are the side effects or health risks of Lunelle?